rhrimon/canoe_take_home_assessment/readme.md

 The second challenge was organizing the data in a way that would return the results I needed.
 One key point to track were which employees had lost per game.
 This would give me the total amount contributed towards the prize pot for that game.
 Adding these into its own column using an `OVER` clause would give me a running tally of the current prize pot, and a boolean column called `party_next` could keep track of whether or not the pot was greater than or equal to $800.
 If it was, then it would return `TRUE`, meaning the next even would be a party and not a game.
 Otherwise it would return `FALSE`.
 This effectively estimates when the pot will be full.

 Adding $10 for every game loser and removing $800 from the prize pot to reset it are both handled by multiple `CASE` statements.
-If the boolean column that tracks whether or not an employee is a winner for that game returns `FALSE` then
+If activity type is game and the boolean column that tracks whether or not an employee is a winner for that game returns `FALSE` then a 1 is returned and counted by a `COUNT` function then multiplied by 10 to stand for the $10 put in by game loser.
+Otherwise the activity type is party and 800 is subtracted.
+These are all then organized using a `GROUP BY` statement, giving us everything we need to keep track of game activities, results, players, and pot money.

+## QUESTION 2
+### THOUGHTS
+This was a fairly straightforward question.
+I've included everything that I believe should be in a test plan, ie) a brief introduction, test scope, assumptions/risks, testing approach, testing environments and of course, deliverables.
+Some of these fields may be blank, as the question only provided the features and stressed that stability be a focal point of testing, but I've left the fields in to give the most accurate representation of what I believe should be in a test plan.

+## QUESTION 3
+### THOUGHTS